Lox22808/sicat/README.md

 ## Contribution

 I'm aware that perfection is elusive in coding.
 If you come across any bugs, feel free to contribute by fixing the code or suggesting new features.
-Your input is always welcomed and valued.
+Your input is always welcomed and valued.~$ python sicat.py --help